Skip to content

 get_hyperparameters()

-Retrieves the current kernel and noise variance hyperparameters from the objective.
+Return the current kernel and noise variance used by the objective.

 Source code in sgptools/methods.py